Lincoln-cn/JAiRouter/docs/en/security/jwt-authentication.md

 - **Use Strong Keys**: Symmetric keys should be at least 256 bits (32 bytes)
 - **Regular Rotation**: Regularly rotate JWT signing keys
-- **Secure Storage**: Store keys using environment variables or key management systems
+- **Secure Storage**: Store keys using environment variables or secret management systems
 - **Key Separation**: Use different keys for different environments

 ### 2. Token Lifecycle